Walkthrough · article 07 of 07

 nouz supports unlimited concurrent sessions across devices.
 Most owners run a typical pattern: desktop for monthly reviews, phone for nightly close-outs, occasionally a tablet on the counter for between-rush glances.
 All three can be signed in simultaneously without conflict.

-01 How sessions work
+01 How do nouz sessions work?

 Each login creates a session token stored as a cookie on that specific device.
 The token is independent — your desktop has one, your phone has another.
 They don't conflict, don't expire each other, and don't share state.
+That's why logging in somewhere new never signs you out elsewhere: every device simply holds its own session, and you don't have to transfer or sign out first.

 You can be logged in on every device you own simultaneously.
 Common pattern: desktop for monthly P&L reviews, phone for evening close-out, tablet on the counter for between-rush glances. nouz syncs in real-time — log a revenue entry on your phone, and the desktop sees it on the next page load.

-03 If a device is lost
+03 What should I do if a device is lost?

 If you lose a phone or laptop with an active nouz session, the safe move is to reset your password — this invalidates every existing session token across every device.
 You'll need to log in fresh everywhere, but the lost device is locked out.